-Veneeth Iyengar, Vice President of Strategic Ventures/Business Development at Sage Growth Partners (SGP), is responsible for identifying and evaluating high impact healthcare businesses for SGP’s Ventures Program, building out the VC/PE practice for the firm, and creating new revenue streams for SGP.
+Veneeth Iyengar, Chief Growth Officer at Sage Growth Partners (SGP), is responsible for identifying and evaluating high impact healthcare businesses for SGP’s Ventures Program, building out the VC/PE practice for the firm, and creating new revenue streams for SGP.

 His recent experience includes working with JMI Equity, Capricorn Health, Clayton Dubilier Rice, Morgan Noble, Harbert Venture Partners, New Spring Capital, Welsh Carson and other leading VC/PE firms.
 In addition, he worked with management on an investor-led buyout of a leading healthcare Management Services Organization.

 Veneeth has over 10 years of experience in identifying industry sectors and specific companies for investments, establishing private and public partnerships, representing the interests of those companies, and communicating with entrepreneurs in emerging markets and the U.S.

 Veneeth has started an organization in Louisiana that seeks to create a platform to help 100 high-impact businesses over a five-year period as well as connect Louisianans residing outside the state to those in the state.

 His career began in Southeast Asia, where he worked for two publicly listed companies as Director of Business Development and Corporate Development.
 He also advised a leading Asian investment firm on acquisitions relating to the IT space.

 Prior to joining SGP, Veneeth worked as Vice President of BizCorps in the office of the Honorable Robert Mosbacher, Jr., former CEO of the Overseas Private Investment Corporation, a semi-independent U.S. Agency and appointee of President George W. Bush with a $15 billion exposure in emerging markets.